dy/spect/README.md

 $('.t').use(i18n)

 function i18n () {
-  // ...translate all elements with `t` tag
+  // ...translate content
 }
 </script>

 <script>
-// load data aspect
+// [lazy]-load data
-$`.load-remote`.use(el => {
+$`.load`.use(el => {
-  // ...load and display remote data
+  // ...load and display data for placeholder elements })
-})
 </script>
 ```

-So UI can be analyzed and decomposed from aspects perspective to multiple parts, not need to invent smart bundlers.
+UI can be analyzed and decomposed from aspects perspective, work delegated to multiple developers, smart bundling with code splitting can be avoided.

 ### Hydration?